WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 Each Openverse application has its own log group that includes the application name and the environment.
-For example, the `/ecs/production/api` log group houses all of the log streams for every Django API task's logs.
+For example, the `/ecs/production/api` log group houses all the log streams for every Django API task's logs.
 Within the group, each application instance has its own log streams.
 For ECS these correspond to the tasks running in the service.
 For EC2, these correspond to the EC2 instance.
 In both cases, the log streams include the identifier for the task or instance.
 For ECS, the streams have the following pattern:

 ```
 ecs/<container name>/<task id>